Generic Name: desonide topical (DES oh nide)

 severe skin redness where the medicine was applied; or

 signs of skin infection (swelling, redness, warmtth, oozing).

 skin itching or irritation;

 folliculitis (redness or crusting around your hair follicles).

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What other drugs will affect Verdeso?

-It is not likely that other drugs you take orally or inject will have an effect on topically applied Verdeso.
+It is not likely that other drugs you take orally or inject will have an effect on topically applied desonide.
 But many drugs can interact with each other.
-Tell your doctor about all your prescription and over-the-counter medications, vitamins, minerals, herbal products, and drugs prescribed by other doctors.
-Do not start a new medication without telling your doctor.
+Tell each of your health care providers about all medicines you use, including prescription and over-the-counter medicines, vitamins, and herbal products.

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.